alan-turing-institute/census2021-backbrief/deliverables/report.md

 The primary objective of the collaboration project with the Alan Turing Institute should be, to minimise (to the greatest degree possible) the need for clerical searching as part of the 2021 matching methodology.
 The slowness of this procedure in 2011 owes to the fact that in order for a CCS record for which their is suspected to be a match to be ruled out and considered a non-match (or matched), it must first be checked against every single census record for which there is currently no match (and vice versa).

+Even after improvements ONS have already made to their automated matching methods (detailed later in this report), they are still left with 9% of people records to match manually (5% for household records) when testing these methods on 2011 data.
+They predict that of these people matches, a further 8% will be found by clerical resolution, leaving 1% of matches still to make.
+This 1% (~5,300 matches) could be included anywhere amongst the unmatched CCS records (55,000 in 2011) and unmatched census records from CCS areas (95,000 in 2011).
+Any method used to replace clerical searching for these very difficult matches also needs to be able to declare when records definitely do not have a match.

-Additionally, alternative methods to speed up clerical resolution procedure that make use of the Turing researcher's expertise in Machine Learning (ML) algorithms, should be proposed and tested.
-In particular, this will include methods to generate a list of possible matches for CCS/census records that could not be automatically labeled as a definite match (or definite non-match), in order to aid the clerical decision making.
+Alternative methods to speed up clerical resolution procedure that make use of the Turing researcher's expertise in Machine Learning (ML) algorithms, should be proposed and tested.
+In particular, this should include methods to generate a list of possible matches for CCS/census records that could not be automatically labeled as a definite match (or definite non-match), in order to aid the clerical decision making.
 One challenge here is that if any method requires training data, there will not be any available in advance of it being deployed on the matching days, due to appropriate 2021 census/CCS example records not yet existing.
 To complicate things further, there is no guarantee that the kinds of difficult-to-match record pairs that a learning algorithm might find useful are likely to arise early in the matching procedure.

 As a secondary objective, Turing researchers should propose and explore potential ML methods that could out-perform those already being researched by ONS, at the overall task of automated census-CCS record linkage.

-Any improvements to the 2021 methodology made as a result of this project would be subject to the strict precision and recall criteria outlined earlier in this document.
+Any improvements to the matching methodology made as a result of this project will be subject to strict precision and recall criteria; recall of at least $99.75\,\%$ and precision of at least $99.9\,\%$.
+In 2011, approximately $550\,000$ individuals were matched.
+If the numbers in 2021 were identical (they of course won't be), this allows no more than $1\,300$ true matches to be missed and nor more than $550$ pairs of different individuals incorrectly identified as being the same.

+_FIXME: Can we get equivalent figures for households?_

 The technical background section of this document will explain the improvements to the 2011 census-CCS matching methodology already made by ONS, after summarising the relevant background literature on record linkage algorithms.